ewenme/crates/data/hardwax/README.md

 | `cat_no` | label catalogue number | text |
 | `review` | accompanying record review | text |
 | `release_id` | ID of release | number |

+## Code

+`scrape-hardwax.R` contains all code used to generate this dataset.
+Note that website listings will change, so re-running this script will produce differing results, or it may break, in future.